LingDong-/wax/QUICKSTART.md

 Note that if the result of `slice` operation is neither assigned to anything nor returned, it would be a memory leak since `slice` allocates a new array.

 These four are the only operations with syntax level support (`#`, `insert` `remove` and `slice` are keywords).
-Other methods can be implemented as function calls derived from these fundemental operations.
+Other methods can be implemented as function calls derived from these fundamental operations.

 ## Maps